Linux Wonโt Boot? Hereโs How to Fix Missing Kernel Files

 ๐ If the files are missing โ Proceed to the recovery steps below.

-๐น Step 2: Check If /boot
+๐น Step 2: Check If /boot Is Properly Mounted

 mount | grep "/boot"

-is not mounted.
+If nothing is returned, /boot is not mounted.
 Manually mount it:

 mount /dev/sdX1 /boot

-with your actual /boot
+๐ Replace sdX1 with your actual /boot partition.

 If the files are missing, continue with the recovery process below.

 ๐ง 3.
-Recovering a Missing Kernel (vmlinuz
+Recovering a Missing Kernel (vmlinuz)

-) is missing, follow these steps to restore it.
+If your kernel image (vmlinuz) is missing, follow these steps to restore it.

-๐น Method 1: Restore vmlinuz
+๐น Method 1: Restore vmlinuz from Installation Media

 โ

-Step 1: Mount the /boot
+Step 1: Mount the /boot partition

 mount /dev/sdX1 /mnt